 When using this parameter, it is important to remember that "term" is a very specific concept in Lucene: it relates to the literal field/value pairs that are indexed after any analysis occurs.
 For text fields that include stemming, lowercasing, or word splitting, the resulting terms may not be what you expect.
-If you want Solr to perform both analysis (for searching) and faceting on the full literal strings, use the copyField directive in the schema.xml file to create two versions of the field: one Text and one String.
-Make sure both are indexe d="true".
+If you want Solr to perform both analysis (for searching) and faceting on the full literal strings, use the copyField directive in your Schema to create two versions of the field: one Text and one String.
+Make sure both are indexed="true".
 (For more information about the copyField directive, see Documents, Fields, and Schema Design.)